sr-tamim/sudoku-c-program/README.md

 # Sudoku with C

+This program allows the user to play the game of **Sudoku**.
+It provides a command-line interface where the user can input their moves and see the current state of the Sudoku board.
+The program creates a **random** Sudoku board every time

 ### Difference between Linux and Windows version
 | Linux | Windows |
 | ----- | ------- |